 The procedure is usually carried out under general anaesthetic.
 Surgery for gynaecomastia can involve a breast reduction, with or without liposuction, which concerns the removal of excess fat.
 An incision around the nipple will be made to remove the excess tissue.
 The nipple is repositioned afterwards.
 The type of surgery required will depend upon the severity of the condition.

-Surgery for gynaecomastia rarely available on the NHS.
+Gynaecomastia surgery in Ipswich, Suffolk is rarely available on the NHS.
 Eligibility criteria is strict.
 Suffolk Breast Practice is here to answer your needs; if you wish to have surgery to correct your gynaecomastia, please do not hesitate to contact us for a consultation.

 At Suffolk Breast Practice, we understand the impact gynaecomastia can have on your physical health and self-confidence.
 We offer an empathetic service sensitive to your needs as our patient, and we will support you in your journey with us, from initial consultation to any follow-up service we advise.
 We seek to provide an ethical and non-judgemental service to ensure you receive the best treatment and advice possible.

 As with any operation, there are risks involved with male breast gynaecomastia surgery in Ipswich, Suffolk.
 Scarring around the nipples may be visible and you may experience some pain following the operation, although medication is available to ease the discomfort.
 Furthermore, you may find an increase in swelling or bruising around the breast.
 Haematoma, also known as bleeding within the breast tissue, which is possible, although this usually dissipates within 24 hours of the surgery.
 These and any other risks will be discussed with you during your consultation.